-- 9. focusing on patient safety: being introduced to ways to evaluate systems errors and minimizing polypharmacy during transition of care - 10. providing opportunity to incorporate fundamental science into patient's clinical care - 11. learning how to work as a part of a multidisciplinary health care team - 12. developing meaningful relationships with patients, patients' families, and colleagues - 13. mastering communication skills during patient hand-offs - 14. mastering communication skills when calling consult - 15. mastering experience in responses to common inpatient acute issues /pagers and prioritizing "non-urgent vs urgent" matters - 16. providing opportunity to reflect on personal clinical experiences that demonstrate insights about ethics, professionalism, and humanism in medicine - 17. providing opportunity to participate in goals of care discussions - 18. practicing advanced communication skills with patients, including opportunity to make shared decision and conduct informed consent conversations
+- 9. focusing on patient safety: identifying a gap in patient care and being introduced to ways to evaluate systems errors, and minimizing polypharmacy during transition of care - 10. providing opportunity to incorporate fundamental science into patient's clinical care - 11. learning how to work as a part of a multidisciplinary health care team - 12. developing meaningful relationships with patients, patients' families, and colleagues - 13. mastering communication skills during patient hand-offs - 14. mastering communication skills when calling consult - 15. mastering experience in responses to common inpatient acute issues /pagers and prioritizing "non-urgent vs urgent" matters - 16. providing opportunity to reflect on personal clinical experiences that demonstrate insights about ethics, professionalism, and humanism in medicine - 17. providing opportunity to participate in goals of care discussions - 18. practicing advanced communication skills with patients, including opportunity to make shared decision

-These objectives will be achieved through the following:
+Course objectives will complement CCOM objectives through the following:

-- 1. Under the supervision of a senior medicine resident or an attending, sub-interns will act as an early intern and assume responsibility for evaluating, treating, and following patients admitted to the medicine services - 2.
-Sub-interns will be actively placing orders using electronic medical record platforms and receiving real-time feedback from senior resident - 3.
-Patients will be presented and reviewed on daily rounds with attending physicians and other health care providers, as well as during large group (101 Wards) - 4.
-Sub-Interns will practice effective and organized note-writing skills through self and peer-peer feedback, including admission notes, daily progress notes, acceptance/transfer notes, and discharge summaries - 5.
+- 1. Under the supervision of a senior medicine resident or an attending, sub-interns will act as an "early intern" and assume responsibility for evaluating, treating, and following patients admitted to the medicine services - 2.
+Patients will be presented and reviewed on daily rounds with attending physicians and other health care providers, as well as during large group (101 Wards) - 3.
+Sub-Interns will practice effective and organized note-writing skills through self and feedback, including admission notes, daily progress notes, acceptance/transfer notes, and discharge summaries - 4.
+Sub-interns will be actively placing orders using electronic medical record platforms and receiving real-time feedback from senior resident - 5.
 Sub-Interns will attend teaching conferences and review medicine topics with the Teaching Resident, in-class or via a virtual platform - 6.
-Sub-Interns will complete written activity on physical exam, in addition to daily bedside practice - 7.
-Sub-Interns will actively participate in workshops on Evidence-Based Medicine and Quality/Improvement - 8.
-Sub-Interns will actively participate in a workshop on Polypharmacy/High Value Care, perform evidencebased literature search and write a reflection related to the mechanisms of the disease and management strategies, as well as their own prescribing habits as future physicians - 9.
-Sub-Interns will reflect on personal clinical experiences that demonstrate insights about ethics, professionalism, and humanism in medicine using a variety of narrative and creative approaches and participate in large group discussions on the subject - 10.
-Sub-Interns will practice advanced communication skills through: 1) face-to-face hand-off, 2) calling consults, 3) responses to pagers, 4) Goals of Care Discussion, 5) shared decision making and informed consent conversation with simulated and real patients. - 11.
-Students will be randomly assigned to teams. - · 6RC A Team - · 6RC B Team - · 6RC C team - · VAMC Red - · VAMC White - · VAMC Blue - · 6RC for 2 weeks, then Cardiology Teaching 4RC for 2 weeks Volunteers welcome! - \cdot 6RC for 2 weeks, then Hem-Onc Teaching for 2 weeks Volunteers welcome!
+Sub-Interns will address Quality Gap and consider strategies for improvement - 7.
+Sub-Interns will actively participate in a workshop on Polypharmacy/High Value Care, perform evidence-based literature search and the mechanisms of the disease and management strategies, as well as their own prescribing habits as future physicians - 8.
+Sub-Interns will reflect on personal clinical experiences that demonstrate insights about ethics, professionalism, and humanism in medicine using a variety of narrative and creative approaches and participate in large group discussions on the subject - 9.
+Sub-Interns will practice advanced communication skills through: 1) face-to-face hand-off, 2) calling consults, 3) responses to pagers, 4) Goals of Care Discussion, 5) shared decision making 6) counseling patients and/or patient families

 Duty Hours: Maximum 80 hours per week.
-Please refer to "24+4" hour policy regarding overnight calls; Students are required to complete at least 3 overnight calls (24+4 hours) during Phase III.
+Students are welcome to complete any of the required overnight calls (24+4 hours) during this rotation.
+Please refer to CCOM "24+4" hour policy regarding overnight calls.

-Will need to sign out patients and review overnight problems each morning with the night resident.
+Will need to sign out patients and review overnight problems each morning with the night resident